mad-lab-fau/tpcp/docs/guides/optimization.rst

 2. hyper-parameters: These are parameters that change, how the optimization in `self_optimize` is performed.
 3. "normal" parameters: Basically everything else.
 These parameters do neither influence nor are influenced by `self_optimize`.
 They only influence the output of the `action` method of the pipeline.
-See the `evaluation guide <algorithm_evaluation>`_ to better understand the distinction between parameters and hyper-parameters.
+See the :ref:`evaluation guide <algorithm_evaluation>` to better understand the distinction between parameters and hyper-parameters.

 To make these distinction clear (for human and machine), `tpcp` provides a set of Type hints that can be applied